 Grooming and coat

 French Bulldogs have only one coat.
 That means your puppy will get very cold easily.
-After all, the Frenchie is considered an indoor puppy.
+After all, the French bulldog dog breed is considered an indoor puppy.
 Many owners prefer not to let them outside during the winter, and let their puppies do their duties on a doggie diaper at home.
 Or put a sweater on them during the winter months.

 When it is cold, this dog is more likely to spend time home cuddling close to a blanket or with a human for some extra warmth.
 During the winter, you should also provide extra coverage if you live in a cold area.
 Be careful, or your puppy might get sick.